 Lopez applauded the minister’s decision and says she will attend the event when it is rescheduled.

 Chris Carter is the director of the Victory Institute and the deputy regional director of the U.S. Counterterrorism Advisory Team.
-His work appears at The US Report, International Analyst Network, Human Events, Family Security Matters, Deutsche Welle, NavySEALs.com, Blackfive and other publications.
-He also served on the 2010 National Medal of Honor Convention project.
-A veteran of the U.S. Air Force, and a firefighter by trade.
+His work appears at OpsLens.com, Canada Free Press, The US Report, International Analyst Network, Human Events, Family Security Matters, Deutsche Welle, NavySEALs.com, Blackfive and other publications.
+A veteran of the U.S. Air Force, non-commissioned officer in the South Carolina State Guard, and retired firefighter.

 Pursuant to Title 17 U.S.C.
 107, other copyrighted work is provided for educational purposes, research, critical comment, or debate without profit or payment.
 If you wish to use copyrighted material from this site for your own purposes beyond the 'fair use' exception, you must obtain permission from the copyright owner.
 Views are those of authors and not necessarily those of Canada Free Press.
 Content is Copyright 1997-2017 the individual authors.
 Site Copyright 1997-2017 Canada Free Press.Com Privacy Statement